Fishest/school/_posts/2010-05-06-final-project-result.markdown

     *  The *dot* files are the graphviz serialization format of the image graph
     *  The *dot.png* files are the processed graphviz files to produce examples of the graph minimum cut at various bands.
-    *  The *max-flow-image.bmp* file is the example processed image that the previous two formats were generated from.
+    *  The *max-flow-image.bmp* file was the example processed image that the previous two formats were generated from.
     *  The *xml* files are the serialized output paths that were generated from the program for the specified images.
 They were processed to create the path overlays on the final